dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

 LANGUAGE
   This option is used to select language file, used for displaying texts.
-It also changes language in lecturer speeches.
+It also changes language in mentor speeches.
 Note that if the specific campaign doesn't have support for your language, the default language will be used.